PACKAGE LEAFLET: INFORMATION FOR THE USER

 Solutions should not be used if they are cloudy or contain particles.

-Diluted solution: its chemical and physical stability has been demonstrated for use up to 14 days at temperatures of 25 °C and 2 °C to 8 °C in a sodium chloride solution for infusion of 9 mg/ml (0.9%) or glucose of 50 mg/ml (5%) or in an intravenous infusion preparation of sodium lactate.
+Diluted solution: its chemical and physical stability has been demonstrated for use up to 14 days at temperatures of 25 °C and 2 °C to 8 °C in a 9 mg/ml (0.9%) sodium chloride infusion solution or 50 mg/ml (5%) glucose solution or in an intravenous infusion preparation of sodium lactate.

 From a microbiological point of view, the product should be used immediately.
-If not used immediately, the storage times and conditions during use are the responsibility of the user and should normally not exceed 24 hours at a temperature of 2 °C to 8 °C, unless the dilution has been performed in validated and controlled aseptic conditions.
+If not used immediately, the storage times and conditions during use are the responsibility of the user and should not normally exceed 24 hours at a temperature of 2 °C to 8 °C, unless the dilution has been performed under validated and controlled aseptic conditions.

-Do not use Arganova after the expiration date appearing on the carton packaging or on the vial after CAD.
-The expiration date is the last day of the month indicated.
+Do not use Arganova after the expiry date stated on the carton or vial after EXP.
+The expiry date is the last day of the month stated.

 Composition of Arganova

-The active principle of Arganova is argatroban monohydrate.
+The active substance of Arganova is argatroban monohydrate.

-1 vial with 2.5 ml of concentrate for infusion solution contains 250 mg of argatroban monohydrate.
+1 vial with 2.5 ml of concentrate for solution for infusion contains 250 mg of argatroban monohydrate.

 anhydrous ethanol